-Capital leasing is a contractual agreement in which a grantee acquires the right to use a capital asset for a specified period of time without obtaining full ownership, in exchange for a periodic payment.
+Capital leasing is a contractual agreement in which a grantee acquires the right to use a capital asset for a specified period of time without obtaining full ownership, in exchange for a periodic payment regardless of the tax status of the transaction.
 A capital lease is an eligible activity under FTA’s 49 USC, Chapter 53 grant programs and can be used to leverage limited funds more efficiently than if the capital assets were purchased or constructed.

 - Improves Agency Cash Flow

 - Helps meet project funding requirements for agencies with insufficient revenues

 - Increases cash flow through periodic payments over time

 - Facilitates fleet replacement or capital rehabilitation and replacement, which can lead to reductions in operating and maintenance costs

 - Provides opportunities for grantees to stay current on technological advances by having the option to lease emerging technologies versus purchasing